nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `edit task m/CS2103 i/T10 a/Final exam d/20-11-2021`: Edits the name and deadline of the task with task id 'T10' to 'Final exam' and '20-11-2021' respectively
 * `edit task m/CS2103 i/T10 d/23-11-2021`: Edits only the deadline of the task with task id 'T10' to '20-11-2021'

+### Delete a task from a module: `delete task`

+Deletes the specified task from the specified module using the TaskID.
+Also deletes the task from all the students in that module.

+Format: `delete task m/<module name> ti/<task id>`

+Examples:
+* `delete task m/CS2103 ti/T1`: Deletes the task with task ID T1 from CS2103
+* `delete task m/CS2105 ti/T2`: Deletes the task with task ID t2 from CS2105

 ### Find a student: `find`